Global stocks rise on positive data from China and the US

 World stock markets rose on Tuesday, first on upbeat Chinese data and later on a solid increase in US factory output, while the dollar see-sawed on expectations the Federal Reserve will keep a downbeat economic outlook when policymakers meet this week.

-“There was strong US data out overnight, as well as a deal announced between William Hill and ESPN, highlighting the importance of the partnerships that Flutter already has,” noted a trader.
+“There was strong US data out overnight, as well as a deal announced between William Hill and ESPN, highlighting the importance of the partnerships that Flutter already has,” said a trader.

 Building material group Kingspan enjoyed a 4.5 per cent bounce in its share price after it agreed the terms of a new loan that would yield €750 million for the company.